 Merve Schmitz-Vardar, Visiting Fellow

-AICGS is pleased to welcome Merve Schmitz-Vardar as a Visiting Fellow at AICGS from August to October 2019.
+Merve Schmitz-Vardar was a Visiting Fellow at AICGS from August to October 2019.

 Ms. Schmitz-Vardar is a research and teaching assistant at the Chair of Public Policy and Regional Policy of the Institute of Political Science at the University of Duisburg-Essen, Germany.
 She is a representative of the non-professorial teaching staff at the Institute of Political Science and at the Faculty of Social Sciences.
 In addition, she is one of the spokeswomen from the junior scientist network of the Interdisciplinary Centre for Integration and Migration Research (InZentIM).